dtriana/take-home-engineering-challenge/README.md

 San Francisco's food truck open dataset is [located here](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data) and there is an endpoint with a [CSV dump of the latest data here](https://data.sfgov.org/api/views/rqzj-sfat/rows.csv).
 We've included a [copy of this data](./Mobile_Food_Facility_Permit.csv) in this repo as well.

 Good luck!
 Please send a link to your solution on Github back to us at least 12 hours before your interview so we can review it before we speak.

+## My Solution

+To search for the nearest point, I used a brute force approach, by calculating the distance to all food trucks, then sorting.
+Why brute force instead of a more sophisticated divide and conquer algorithm?, given the problem space, food trucks in a city, a very efficient algorithm doesn't seem to be needed given the relatively small number of foods trucks that a city can hold.

+I did not invested time into updating the data from the web service, I'm using the data from the original repository.
+With more time I can implement this feature, by setting up a triggered Azure Function that will update the data file daily.

+The solution uses Azure Maps, which provides rich functionality for the user, allowing him/her to input his location directly in the map, and then showing the nearest food trucks.
+The solution is hosted in Github Pages, with one exception, an Azure Function to get the authorization token for the Azure Maps API.
+The logic to calculate the distances and get the top 5 runs entirely client side.